JeTeeS/MemoryOptimizer/README.md

 - 🟡 If it's yellow, the parameter is selected, but will not be optimized.
 - 🟢 If it's green, the parameter will be optimized when you click `Install`.

-You can also use the `Select all` and `Deselect Prefix` buttons to quickly select the parameters you need.
+You can also use the `Select All` and `Deselect Prefix` buttons to quickly select the parameters you need.

 Try changing the amount of [**Sync Steps**](https://github.com/JeTeeS/MemoryOptimizer#sync-steps) to get as many parameters optimized as possible!